Privacy & Cookies Policy

 For the majority of our clients we do not transfer data outside the EEA.
 However, where clients are based outside the UK or reside outside the UK from time to time,we will liaise with those clients to seek instructions as to the treatment of their personal data.
 This will always follow the Information Commissioner’s guidance and those of the GDPR supervisory body in our client’s relevant country or residence.

-To unsubscribe to our emails you can unsubscribe using the link in the foot of the email or notify our Marketing Manager, please see below for their contact details who will action this for you.
+To unsubscribe from our emails use the link in the foot of the email or notify your local office, please see below for their contact details who will action this for you.

 9. Data Security

 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected breach, where we are legally required to do so.

 We would like to send you information about our products and services.
 Please note that if you have consented to receive marketing emails you will always have the option to opt-out at a later date.